Types, equations, dimensions and the Pi theorem: Similarity theory and the Pi theorem

 \section{Similarity theory and the Pi theorem}

-The notion of dimension function informally introduced in the last section is closely related with a fundamental principle in physical sciences and with a very pragmatic question in physical modeling.
+The notion of dimension function informally introduced in the last section is closely related with a fundamental principle in physical sciences and with a very pragmatic question in physical modelling.

-We start with the latter.
+We start with the pragmatic question.
 At the turn of the 20th century, no computers were available for approximating numerical solutions of mathematical models of physical systems, typically in the form of partial differential equations.
 Thus, models of physical systems, say of a ship cruising in shallow waters or of an airplane, were themselves physical systems, for convenience often at a reduced \emph{scale}.
-This raised the obvious question of under which conditions careful measurements made on the scaled model could be ``scaled up'' to the real system and how this scaling up should be done.
+This raised the obvious question of the conditions under which careful measurements made on the scaled model could be ``scaled up'' to the real system and how this scaling up should be done.

 For example, if the drag on a 1:50 model of a ship cruising in a water channel was found to be \ensuremath{\Varid{x}} Newton, what would be the drag of the real ship?
 And under which conditions is it possible to give a definite answer to this question?